provena/provena/docs/provenance/registering-model-runs/registration-process/overview.md

 If you would like to work directly with the [Provenance Store API](https://prov-api.mds.gbrrestoration.org/docs) you can follow [this guide](./register-model-run-records-by-api).

+If you would prefer to record and lodge model runs using a visual form, you can follow [this guide](./register-model-run-records-with-form).

 If you would prefer to record and lodge model runs in a special system generated CSV template, you can follow [this guide](./register-model-run-records-by-csv-template).